 During the child’s enrollment in Birth to Three, it is expected that providers will engage in ongoing, informal assessment each time they see the child, as well as regularly update an authentic curriculum-based tool.
 For all children who will be enrolled in the Birth to Three System for at least 6 months an approved curriculum-based assessment must be completed within the initial three months of services, used in an ongoing manner, and reviewed within one month of a child’s exit.
 The curriculum-based assessment will assist in informing completion of the entry and exit Child Outcome Summary Form.
 Please see the Child Outcome Summary (COS) Procedure.

-Curriculum-based or other assessment tools that are used in an ongoing manner and updated regularly as part of the home visit only require Consent to Conduct an Evaluation/Assessment (Form 1-4) the first time the tool is used.
+Curriculum-based or other assessment tools that are used in an ongoing manner and updated regularly as part of the home visit only require Prior Written Notice (Form 1-6) and Consent to Conduct an Evaluation/Assessment (Form 1-4) the first time the tool is used.
 A paraprofessional, if functioning as the family’s primary interventionist, is able to assist the family in updating the curriculum as a regular part of the home visit.

-Tools that are used as part of a more formal assessment that results in the generation of a report require Consent to Conduct an Evaluation/Assessment (Form 1-4).
+Tools that are used as part of a more formal assessment that results in the generation of a report require Prior Written Notice (Form 1-6) and Consent to Conduct an Evaluation/Assessment (Form 1-4).
 Formal assessments may include discipline-specific areas, for instance, to assess sensory systems or articulation, or may involve a more extensive assessment to determine if a child meets the criteria for autism spectrum disorder.
 This formal assessment may include a curriculum-based assessment, a standardized norm-referenced tool, or a discipline-specific tool and must be administered by staff authorized to conduct evaluations and assessments, as noted in Personnel Standards.
 The report that is a result of this assessment will be documented separately from the visit note and include information as appropriate based on the scope of the assessment.

+Programs should only accept a request to complete an autism assessment when they can also accept the transfer and start the new EIS in a timely manner.
+Families referred to an autism program for assessment should be contacted within 48 hours for scheduling.
+All autism assessments must be completed within 30 days or family reasons for the delay must be documented.
+The assessment results must be entered into the Birth to Three data system within 10 days and shared with the family and sending program in a timely manner.
+With parent consent the report shall also be shared with the PCHP.

 Refer to Payment Procedure for information on prior authorization that may be necessary for these assessments.

 Assessment and Possible Evaluation for Continuing Eligibility Prior to the Annual Meeting to Evaluate the IFSP (Annual IFSP Review)